dockersamples/link-shortener-typescript/README.md

-# link-shortener-typescript
-A Simple URL Shortener built using TypeScript and Nest.js
+# A Sample URL Shortener application built using TypeScript and Nest.js